rinsuki/iDAC/README.md

 ## Setup with PulseAudio

-with iDAC, you can use iOS device as PulseAudio DAC.
+with iDAC, you can use an iOS device as PulseAudio audio input/output.

 1. Install iproxy command (in Arch Linux, package name is `libusbmuxd`)
 1. Launch iproxy by `iproxy 48000:48000`